Jayich-Lab/double-pass-breadboard/2023-06-version/README.md

 # Future improvements

+* The fiber port mounting holes are too small and a washer needs to be used between the port and breadboard base.
+Make these deeper and give the coutner-bore a slightly larger radius to account for machining tolerances
 * Fix the AOM position more firmly (eliminate the translational stage)
 * Make more space around the iris holder so it does not get as close to the wavplate housing, possibly redesign how the iris is mounted